Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 A first version of the French Open Science Monitor, also called BSO for 'Baromètre de la Science Ouverte' was launched in 2019, as a tool for monitoring and steering the public policy linked to the first French National Plan for Open Science [@mesri_national_2018].
 Since then 2nd Plan for Open Science [@mesri_2nd_2021] has been published to continue the open science policy, with a specific focus, among others, on research data and on softwares.
 The French Open Science Monitor has been updated [@bracco_extending_2022], however, the public policy areas of research datasets and software were not covered yet by the BSO.

+Through a call for projects within the framework of the french Recovery Plan, funding was obtained for the implementation of this project.
+The University of Lorraine has been asked by the Ministry of Higher Education and Research (MESRI) to lead this project alongside the MESRI's Department of Decision Support Tools and INRIA.
+The project will be led by a team with varied backgrounds and skills: Laetitia Bracco (University of Lorraine, project leader), Jean-François Lutz (University of Lorraine), Aricia Bassinet (University of Lorraine), Emmanuel Weisenburger (MESRI), Eric Jeangirard (MESRI), Anne L'Hôte (INRIA) and Laurent Romary (INRIA).
+A technical and usage committee, which associates the University of Grenoble-Alpes, Inist-CNRS and the Data College of the Committee for Open Science, will support the project team.

 [@du_softcite_2021]

 # 2. Method